twm/yarrharr/HACKING.rst

 On Ubuntu 12.04, install all the dependencies with::

-  $ sudo apt-get install nodejs npm
+  $ sudo apt-get install inkscape icoutils python-scour optipng nodejs npm
   $ sudo npm install -g recess

 Then build the static assets::